camerondaly/protocol-v2/README.md

 # Aave Protocol v2

 This repository contains the smart contracts source code and markets configuration for Aave Protocol V2.
-The repository uses Docker Compose and Hardhat as development enviroment for compilation, testing and deployment tasks.
+The repository uses Docker Compose and Hardhat as its development enviroment for compilation, testing and deployment tasks.

 ## What is Aave?

 Aave is a decentralized non-custodial liquidity markets protocol where users can participate as depositors or borrowers.
-Depositors provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an overcollateralized (perpetually) or undercollateralized (one-block liquidity) fashion.
+Depositors provide liquidity to the market to earn passive income, while borrowers are able to borrow in an overcollateralized (perpetually) or undercollateralized (one-block liquidity) fashion.

 ## Documentation

 The documentation of Aave V2 is in the following [Aave V2 documentation](https://docs.aave.com/developers/v/2.0/) link.
 At the documentation you can learn more about the protocol, see the contract interfaces, integration guides and audits.

-For getting the latest contracts addresses, please check the [Deployed contracts](https://docs.aave.com/developers/v/2.0/deployed-contracts/deployed-contracts) page at the documentation to stay up to date.
+For the latest contracts addresses, please check the [Deployed contracts](https://docs.aave.com/developers/v/2.0/deployed-contracts/deployed-contracts) page at the documentation to stay up to date.

 A more detailed and technical description of the protocol can be found in this repository, [here](./aave-v2-whitepaper.pdf)